alienspaces/holyragingmages/README.md

 You can:

 * Learn new spells (they don't come free)
-* Replace spells with other spells (because you can only have five)
+* Replace spells with other spells (because you can only have three)
 * Collect or buy new items (collect off the dead or buy with your money $$)
-* Replace items with other items (because you can only have five)
+* Replace items with other items (because you can only have three)
 * Replace your familliar with another familliar (sometimes they die or are just not very good as a pet)
 * Improve your strength, dexterity and intelligence (lets you learn cooler spells and use more powerful items)
 * Get more money $$